LaupWing/Tutorial-Node-AndrewMead/Section3-Section5/README.md

                     }
                 })
                 ```
                 *   YargsArguments: You can add arguments in the yarg command by adding a builder property in the object with the argument property name you want to use.
-These property name are objects which you can define a describiption `describe` of the property and a required option which is called `demandOption`
+These property name are objects which you can define a describiption `describe` of the property and a required option which is called `demandOption` and you can define the type of data with `type`
                     ```js
                     yargs.command({
                         command: 'add',